ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-“Were you iu the fight asked an
+Were you iu the fight asked an
 officer of hu elderly negro oa a steamer
 after takiug a fort
 Had a little taste of it sah ”